Standard Interchange Protocol

 The Standard Interchange Protocol is a proprietary standard for communication between library computer systems and self-service circulation terminals.
 Although owned and controlled by 3M, the protocol is published and is widely used by other vendors.
 Version 2.0 of the protocol, known as "SIP2", is a de facto standard for library self-service applications.

 History

 SIP version 1.0 was published by 3M in 1993.
 The first version of the protocol supported basic check in and check out operations, but had minimal support for more advanced operations.
 Version 2.0 of the protocol was published in 2006 and added support for flexible, more user-friendly notifications, and for the automated processing of payments for late fees.

-SIP2 was widely adopted by library automation vendors, including ODILO, Bibliotheca, Nedap, Checkpoint, Envisionware, FE Technologies, Meescan, Redia and open source integrated library system software such as Koha and Evergreen.
+SIP2 was widely adopted by library automation vendors, including ODILO, Lyngsoe Systems, Nexbib, Bibliotheca, Nedap, Checkpoint, Envisionware, FE Technologies, Meescan, Redia and open source integrated library system software such as Koha and Evergreen.
 The standard was the basis for the NISO Circulation Interchange Protocol (NCIP) standard which is eventually intended to replace it.